Indyandie/learning-rust/easiest-rust/docs/04_Strings.md

 }
 ```

-The above won't work because the referenced `String` only live inside the function code block, and then it dies.
-It is erased from memory and that's what's referenced.
+The code above won't work because the referenced `String` only lives inside the function code block, and then it dies.
+It is erased from memory and can't be referenced.
 This happens because there is no ownership.

 ## Mutable Reference